Convert Handwriting to True Type Fonts

 Another service I saw was the Font Garden’s handwriting to font service.
 If you do not have a scanner facility, you can send your template papers by regular post mail to their address, and you can also sell your font after it’s completed, get a discount earn profits on every sale your font generates as per their terms.

-handwriting by email or by post, and get a font attached by email.
-They offer 3 different services – The Standard Service contains the most commonly used characters useful for printed (non-cursive) styles, Signature Service that allows you to add your signature at the press of a key and a Premium Service for achieving a realistic joined up or cursive effect that is a very good approximation of your actual handwriting.
-And they charge in pounds.
+And there are many similar services which let you send your handwriting by email or by post, and get a font attached by email.
+Most offer options to use most commonly used characters useful for printed (non-cursive) styles.
+Others offer a Signature Service that allows you to add your signature and some allow a realistic cursive effect that is a very near to your handwriting.

 Remember: these fonts will work only on whichever computer they are installed.
 They are good for printing personalized documents and stationary from your attached printer also.